Skip to contents

 Details

-This function returns the recommended rows and columns of panels to be used in par("mfrow") with R base plotting.
+This function returns the recommended rows and columns of panels to be used in graphics::par("mfrow") with R base plotting.
 It attempts to use the device size and plot aspect ratio to keep panels roughly square.
 For example, a short-wide device would have more columns of panels than rows; a tall-thin device would have more rows than columns.

 The doTest=TRUE argument will create n number of panels with the recommended layout, as a visual example.